ivotron/popper2-paper/paper.md

 Stable and mature scientific workflow engines such as Pegasus [@deelman_pegasus_2004], Taverna [@oinn_taverna_2004] and NextFlow [@ditommaso_nextflow_2017] have introduced native support for containers.
-Similarly, these impose the requirement of needing a workflow engine deployment prior to being able to execute workflows.
+Similarly to the previous category, these impose the requirement of needing a workflow engine deployment prior to being able to execute workflows.

 ### **Container-based package managers**